PHPCompatibility/PHPCompatibility/CONTRIBUTING.md

+Hi, thank you for your interest in contributing to PHPCompatibility!
+We look forward to working with you.

 Reporting bugs
 --------------

 Before reporting a bug, you should check what sniff an error is coming from.
-Run `phpcs` with the `-s` flag will show the names of the sniffs with each error.
+Running `phpcs` with the `-s` flag will show the names of the sniffs with each error.

 Bug reports containing a minimal code sample which can be used to reproduce the issue are highly appreciated as those are most easily actionable.